The Land Split Pai is one of the most unique locations I have been to and a fascinating story to go with.

-The best way to get to Pai Land Split is on a scooter.
+The best way to get to the Land Split Pai is on a scooter.

-Scooters can be rented for a little as 150 Baht per day from one of the many rental stores in the center of Pai.
+Scooters can be rented for as little as 150 Baht per day from one of the many rental stores in the center of Pai.

 Alternatively, some accommodations offer scooter rentals for around the same price.
 A money deposit or passport is generally required for insurance purposes.